-Combined Psychology, B.S./School Counseling, M.S.
-Program

-This combined program will enable you to achieve B.S./M.S. degrees in five years.
+The Department of Psychology and Counseling offers a Combined Psychology, B.S./School Counseling, M.S. program that will enable the student to achieve B.S./M.S. degrees in five years.
 You will matriculate from an undergraduate major to a graduate candidate after your third year.
 After completing the program, you will be prepared to apply for a Provisional Certificate in School Counseling.